+In 1870, Bishop George M. Randall opened the Jarvis Hall Collegiate School in a building just south of the town of Golden.
 In 1873, Mines opened under the auspices of the Episcopal Church and in 1874 the School of Mines became a territorial institution and has been a state institution since 1876 when Colorado attained statehood.
-The first Colorado School of Mines Board of Trustees meeting was held in 1879, the first formal commencement for two graduates was held in 1883.

 The Global Student Satisfaction Awards empower students across the globe to determine the best universities of 2019.
 By rating institutions on a scale from 1 to 5, on multiple studies-related questions, we found the top educators in the world.Learn more about the Global Student Satisfaction Awards

 University life is more than academics.
 It’s about having new experiences; it’s about discovering new educational and social opportunities, and it’s about stepping out on your own as an adult.
 It’s as much about the way you live as the classes you take.
 Living on campus will help you make the most of your University experience.

 As a part of the Division of Student Life, the Department of Residence Life plays an integral role in our students’ education and development.
 We support the Colorado School of Mines mission by providing services, policies and programs that enhance academic and social experiences in a safe, friendly and challenging residential community.